fermi-estimation

 Step 1: Define the Target Quantity Precisely

-"How many tokens does this use?" → "What is the total token count of a single Constellation pipeline run, processing a medium-complexity feature request, across all agent turns?"
+"How many tokens does this use?" → "Total token count of one Constellation pipeline run, medium-complexity feature, across all agent turns?"

 Step 2: Decompose into Estimable Factors